 is spent every year on bottled water worldwide.

-— increase in number of violent conflicts over water between 1997 and 2017.
-In 2018, water conflicts have occurred in Ukraine, Syria, Mali and Iran.
+— increase in the number of violent conflicts over water between 1997 and 2017.
+In 2018, water conflicts have occurred in Ukraine, Syria, Mali, and Iran.

 use a drinking water source contaminated with feces.

 — number of people, including 360,000 children under the age of 5, who die each year due to contaminated water and lack of adequate sanitation.